Powerful gaming PCs require ample cooling to keep them from overheating. There are usually two ways of accomplishing this.

 The first is fully custom water cooling.
 While this works well, it’s not the most accessible option to most people, with high costs and low margins for error.

 The second option is fan cooled.
 If you go this route, you’ll want to have the best fans available to achieve maximum cooling.
-They can go directly in the case, or on pre-built water cooling radiators.
+They can go directly in the case, controlled by a PWM fan controller, or on pre-built water cooling radiators.

 That’s why we’ve broken down the best 140mm case fans for you to choose from.